Nature, culture and history

 The giant white-tailed rat Uromys caudimaculatus is one of Australia's largest rodents, with a body length up to 380 mm.
 Often regarded as a mischievous pest, it will boldly raid homes and campsites, chewing its way into tents, food containers and even electrical wiring.
 This nocturnal creature is an efficient tree climber—it can easily climb to the top of a coconut tree to feast on the large nuts.
 With incredible persistence, it is able to chew a neat round hole through the tough husk and hard shell to eat the soft flesh inside.

-Hundreds of bird species have been recorded in Daintree National Park.
+Hundreds of bird species have been recorded in Daintree National Park (CYPAL).
 At dusk and dawn, swirls of Australian swiftlets (Aerodramuas terraeregina) catch insects emerging above the forest canopy.
 Azure kingfishers Ceyx azurea often dart into shallow pools from branches overhanging the water's edge to feed on fish and small crustaceans.

 The magnificent buff-breasted paradise-kingfisher Tanysiptera sylvia travels from New Guinea during the warmer months to breed in North Queensland.
 It is easily recognised by its beautiful blue back and wings, orange underside and very long white tail.

 Another bird that returns from New Guinea to breed each year is the pied imperial-pigeon Ducula bicolor.
 These black and white pigeons arrive in large numbers around August to enjoy an abundance of fruits found in the lowland rainforest.

 Throughout the year, the ground-dwelling orange-footed scrubfowl Megapodius reinwardt is commonly seen scratching for food on the forest floor.
 They can sometimes be seen building one of their enormous nests—huge compost mounds of leaf litter, sticks and dirt in which their eggs are incubated.